Cider with Rosie: Adaptations

 Cider with Rosie was dramatised for television by the BBC on 25 December 1971, with Country Life later commenting that Hugh Whitemore's script was "rendered into a beguiling, sunny fantasy under Claude Whatham's softly focused direction."
 Music was by Wilfred Josephs, and Rosemary Leach was nominated for the British Academy Television Award for Best Actress for her roles as Lee's mother and as Helen in The Mosedale Horseshoe.
 Also in the 1970s, the book was turned into a stage play by James Roose-Evans.
 It was performed in the West End and later at the Theatre Royal, Bury St Edmunds, and at the Phoenix Arts Theatre, Leicester, with Greta Scacchi.

 In 1998, not long after the death of Laurie Lee, Carlton Television made the film Cider with Rosie for the ITV network, with a screenplay by John Mortimer and with archive recordings of Laurie Lee's voice used as narration.
 The film starred Juliet Stevenson and was first broadcast on 27 December 1998.

-The book was also adapted for BBC Radio 4 in 2010.
+The book was also adapted for BBC Radio 4 as a full cast radio drama in 1999 starring Tim McInnerny.
+Another radio dramatization was released by the same network in 2010.
 There was a second BBC Television production for BBC One, directed by Philippa Lowthorpe, with Samantha Morton as Annie Lee, Timothy Spall as the voice of Laurie Lee, and Annette Crosbie in the cast, which aired on 27 September 2015.